sega pattern,

 Spring provides many ApplicationContext interface implementations that we use are;

-AnnotationConfigApplicationContext: If we are using Spring in standalone Java applications and using annotations for Configuration,
+AnnotationConfigApplicationContext: If we are using Spring in standalone Java applications and using annotations for Configuration, then we can use this to initialize the container and get the bean objects.

-ClassPathXmlApplicationContext: If we have a spring bean configuration XML file in a standalone application, then we can use this class
+ClassPathXmlApplicationContext: If we have a spring bean configuration XML file in a standalone application, then we can use this class to load the file and get the container object.

-FileSystemXmlApplicationContext: This is similar to ClassPathXmlApplicationContext except that the XML configuration file can be loaded
+FileSystemXmlApplicationContext: This is similar to ClassPathXmlApplicationContext except that the XML configuration file can be loaded from anywhere in the file system.

 AnnotationConfigWebApplicationContext and XmlWebApplicationContext for web applications.